NachoHotz/neovim-config/README.md

 ## IMPORTANT

 The configuration in the main branch is for Windows.
-To get the Linux configuration head into the development branch by cloning the repo with the following command:
+To get the Linux configuration head into the **linux-config** branch by cloning the repo with the following command:

 ```bash
 git clone -b linux-config https://github.com/NachoHotz/neovim-config.git